 The big building at the very back of the theme park is an abandoned hotel.
-Some effort has been undertaken to block entry to the hotel but this is easily circumvented.
+Some half-hearted attempt at blocking entry to the building is easily circumvented.
 The chain-link fence out front doesn’t even cover the full length of the stairway!
 Up and around we went.

 The interior of the hotel is musty and dank.
 Most doors and windows remain shut but the elements have clearly worked their way inside over the many years since this place was abandoned.
 Thin layers of green algae make for slippery footing in several areas and the smell of mold is pervasive.
 A calendar hangs in the dining area, dating back to 2008.
 Beyond the modestly-sized kitchen we found a dishwashing area where water flows freely from pipes fed from a nearby stream.